DALAI-project/Annif_API/README.md

 - On command line type `annif run`

   Annif API is now running on default address and port.
 You can change them following instructions given in Annif pages.
-  This will be used by Document analysis API.
+  This will be used by [Document-analysis_API](https://github.com/DALAI-project/Document-analysis_API).
 In that repo client code is also given.